 Ralph Stacey and the End of Managed Change

 You have a transformation strategy.
 You have a governance framework.
 You have a roadmap with milestones, a change management plan with stakeholder analysis, and a communications programme designed to “bring people on the journey.”
 You believe, in some fundamental way, that you are driving the bus.
-You know the situation.

 Ralph Stacey spent his career arguing that this belief is a fantasy.
 Not a simplification, or an approximation.
 A fantasy.
-What you experience as “the organisation” is not a thing that can be steered; it is an ongoing pattern of interaction between people.
-We will discuss Giddens shortly who makes similar points.
+What you experience as “the organisation” is not a thing that can be steered.
+It is an ongoing pattern of interaction between people.
 You are not standing outside this pattern directing it.
 You are inside it, as caught up in its dynamics as everyone else.
+Your AI transformation strategy is not a blueprint being implemented.
+It is a gesture being responded to, and the responses will determine what actually happens, not the plan.
+Stacey’s mature theory of Complex Responsive Processes draws on George Herbert Mead, Norbert Elias, and pragmatist philosophy in ways that resist easy summary.
+This article focuses on the core insights most directly relevant to anyone leading organisational change today.

 1. There Is No System to Design